About

 • A lot of the time, in many organisations, improvements can be made via consideration of knowledge, information, skills and behaviours (all of which can be impacted by knowledge and learning solutions but not just L&D).

 • Learning will happen with or without a learning function but we need to aim for that efficiency/proficiency and amplification of outcomes (such as actual impact on performance and sharing across silos).
 However, whilst this can be sought, the whole organisation has to take responsibility for reaching the desired goal.
-An example would be that if you want cultural change then you have to foster it from the top (managers act as they preach) with other areas, such as recruitment/induction, enforcing expectations – going on a training course will not be enough.
+An example would be that if you want cultural change then you have to foster it from the top (managers act as they preach) with other areas, such as recruitment/induction, all enforcing expectations – going on a training course will not be enough.

 • In many ways I am a learning reducer (see here for some logic from the music industry) – keeping learning lean, agile and focused whilst part of a supportive scaffold.
 Learning should help us on the way – not be the destination.